 Upgrade an earlier version of ArcGIS Web Adaptor

-To upgrade an earlier version of ArcGIS Web Adaptor to 10.7.1, you need to uninstall the earlier version, and install the 10.7.1 setup.
-During the 10.7.1 installation, you'll specify the same name as your earlier Web Adaptor.
+To upgrade an earlier version of ArcGIS Web Adaptor to 10.9, you must uninstall the earlier version, and install the 10.9 setup.
+During the 10.9 installation, you'll specify the same name as your earlier Web Adaptor.
 This guarantees your Web Adaptor URL will remain identical to the earlier version.

-After installing 10.7.1, you need to configure ArcGIS Web Adaptor with Portal for ArcGIS.
+After installing 10.9, you must configure ArcGIS Web Adaptor with Portal for ArcGIS.

 At 10.2 and earlier versions, running the setup upgraded all existing Web Adaptors to the latest version.

 Before installing ArcGIS Web Adaptor

 - Verify that your system meets all system requirements.
 You can only configure one Web Adaptor with Portal for ArcGIS.

 - Log in as a user with administrative privileges.

 - Verify that you have a website running on port 80 and HTTPS is enabled on port 443.
 This is to accommodate the variety of encrypted and unencrypted calls made to Portal for ArcGIS.
 For more information about setting up and using HTTPS, see Enable HTTPS on your web server.